· Noorle Team · 8 min read

 Conclusion

 The search for a universal compute engine for AI agents misses a fundamental point: different operations have vastly different requirements and economic profiles.
-By providing both a near-free Code Runner for exploration and affordable VMs for production workloads, Noorle enables agents to operate the way developers actually work—iterating rapidly and cheaply, then deploying robustly when needed.
+By providing a near-free Code Runner for exploration, session-scoped Sandbox containers for real work, and persistent Computer machines for long-running operations, Noorle enables agents to operate the way developers actually work—iterating cheaply, processing efficiently, and deploying robustly.

-This dual-compute architecture isn’t just a technical optimization—it’s an economic enabler.
+This three-tier architecture isn’t just a technical optimization—it’s an economic enabler.
 When agents can explore without cost concerns, they become more effective at finding optimal solutions.
-When they can seamlessly access full system capabilities, they can implement those solutions completely.
+When they can access full Linux environments on demand, they can process data at scale.
+And when they have persistent machines with browsers, they can automate the web and maintain long-running services.